acerbilab/pyvbmc/docs/_sources/index.rst.txt

 - an approximation — technically, an approximate lower bound — of the log model evidence (also known as log marginal likelihood or log Bayes factor), a metric used for Bayesian model selection.

-The figure below shows an example VBMC run on a "banana" target density.
+The figure below shows an example `pyvbmc` run on a "banana" target density.
 The corner plot shows the approximate posterior across iterations (contour plot and histograms of the marginals).
-The dots represent evaluations of the target density (*blue*: previously sampled points, *green*: points sampled in the current iteration).
+The dots represent evaluations of the target density (*blue*: previously sampled points, *green*: points sampled in the current iteration). `pyvbmc` converges to an excellent approximation of the true posterior with a few dozens evaluations of the target density.

 .. image:: _static/vbmc_animation.gif
     :width: 400px